10 Signs of Sciatica Improving: Roadmap to a Pain-Free Tomorrow

 As the inflammation and irritation of the sciatic nerve decreases, you may start regaining flexibility and range of motion.
 Simple movements like bending to tie your shoes become less painful.

 When pressure on the sciatic nerve is relieved, you may have fewer numbness and tingling sensations down your leg and into your foot.
-Feeling starts to return to affected areas.
+The feeling starts to return to the affected areas.

 Sciatica can cause weakness in the leg and foot on the affected side.
 As your condition improves, strength steadily returns to these areas.
 You can bear more weight on your legs.

 Similar to sitting, standing can also aggravate sciatic pain.
-When sciatica is resolving, many people experience less pain with standing and walking.
+When sciatica resolves, many people experience less pain with standing and walking.

 The severe pain of sciatica can make sleep difficult.
-As your symptoms improve, you may find it much easier to fall asleep, stay asleep, and wake less frequently due to pain.
+As your symptoms improve, you may find it much easier to fall asleep, stay asleep, and wake less frequently because of pain.

 Relying frequently on NSAIDs, muscle relaxers, or other pain medications is common with sciatica.
 As your condition improves, your need for regular pain relief decreases.